wp-plugins/responsive-tabs/readme.txt

 4. Finding the shortcode (admin view)

 == Changelog ==
+= 1.3.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
+* Added a unique class to tab’s links for customization

 = 1.3 =
 * SAFE UPDATE: No data loss for those upgrading from version 1.0 or higher
 * You can now add shortcodes inside the tabs (nested)